codingforentrepreneurs/landing-page-engine-django-react-tinymce/README.md

 # Landing Page Engine with Django, React.js, and TinyMCE

-Be sure to grab the student bonus form TinyMCE [https://kirr.co/uhvya9](https://kirr.co/uhvya9).
+Be sure to grab the student bonus from TinyMCE [https://kirr.co/uhvya9](https://kirr.co/uhvya9).

 ## Clone Project